teamextension/updatedep/README.md

 ### 1. Why am I seeing this error "UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime"?
     Exception in thread "main" java.lang.UnsupportedClassVersionError: com/teamextension/updatedep/UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime (class file version 55.0)
 ####
-UpdateDep requires JAVA 11 or higher.
+UpdateDep requires Java 11 or higher.
 Please ensure you have the correct JAVA version installed.

 ###
 ### 2. Why am I seeing this error "java.lang.IllegalStateException: Maven home is set to: 'null/bin' which is not a directory"?